alainamstutz/STRAT-NUDGE/STRAT-NUDGE.html.md

 :::

-A reduction of at least 37% percentage points represents a Cohen's h of \>0.7 =\> large effect

 # **(1) Sample size calculation CRT: formula-based**

 Add the design effect (DEFF) to the individual RCT sample size.
 The usual standard DEFF formula: